 Process Oriented Practice

 The practice of qigong like any practice takes patience and endurance.
 It takes time to change habitual patterns.
-You don’t run a marathon in a day.
+You don’t train to run a marathon in a day.
 It takes the physical body time to adapt, and it starts with the first step.
 The habitual patterns of the mind are no different.

 A Personal Note

 It took me 6 months of daily training to begin to truly sense and feel energy.
 It’s taken me 10+ years of dedicated training to break many physical and mental patterns.
 I continue to grow daily in my practice and in my ability to sense and feel into my body and clear my mind.
-I’m far from perfect and find it’s important to release unrealistic expectations I often place on myself.
+I’m far from perfect and find it’s important to release the unrealistic expectations I often place on myself.
 Qigong is a process-based practice not a goal-based practice.
 Be patient with yourself!
 Be gentle with yourself!
 If you stay consistent in your practice, you will see results.
 I’m here to support every one of you in your practice and I am truly so grateful to have the opportunity to share my practice with you.